zanppa/hoverboard-firmware/Docs/current_meas.md

 phase voltage, it was decided to use ADC1 for samplign all non-motor related signals and ADCs 2 and 3 motor currents and phase voltages.

+However, it turns out only ADC1 and ADC3 can generate DMA request, so it is only possible to sample single value from ADC2.
+As a result, both ADC2 and ADC3 sample only the current and do not use DMA.

 ### Implementation
 The method described above is implemented in the firmware in following fashion.